Giuseppe Verdi once said, “You may have the universe if I may have Italy.”

-The main reason I’m so committed to this particular itinerary for anyone who is due to spend 3 days in Florence is because it will get you to the top sights at the right time of day; it doesn’t see you jumping around the city too much; and it includes advice where to eat and sleep.
+The main reason I’m so committed to this particular itinerary is because it will get you to the top sights at the right time of day; it doesn’t see you jumping around the city too much; and it includes advice where to eat and sleep.
 There’s a lot of information in here, but don’t worry because at the bottom you’ll find a one-page, printable itinerary that you can take with you.

 Santa Maria del Fiore Cathedral (Catthedrale di Santa Maria del Fiore)

 My recommendation for all first-time visitors to Florence is to head straight to the main cathedral (Santa Maria del Fiore), which is undoubtedly the most iconic sight in the city.

 - Brunulleschi’s cupola – although you can go inside the cathedral for free, the real highlight is the climb inside the cupola to see the famous ceiling fresco.

 - Beware, there are over 400 narrow steps to get to the top with no option to go back.
 Wear flat shoes and pace yourself.